ankitects/anki-manual/searching.md

 - the search is case-insensitive by default; use (?-i) at the start to turn on case sensitivity.
 - some advanced features like backreferences are not supported.

-## Ignoring accents/combining characters

-Requires Anki 2.1.24+ or AnkiMobile 2.0.60+.

-You can use `nc:` to remove combining characters ("no combining").
-For example:

-`nc:uber`
-matches notes with "uber", "über", "Über" and so on.

-`nc:は`
-matches "は", "ば", and "ぱ"

-Searches that ignore combining characters are slower than regular searches.

 ## Card state